ameseee/kwk-level3-swift/sessions/opening_circle_stand_up.markdown

 ---

-# Day 4: Stand Up & Journaling
+# Day 4: Stand Up

-In your notebooks, take 5 minutes to reflect on the following questions
+* How are you coming in?
 * What is one thing you are looking forward to today?
-* What do you find fun about working in pairs on programming?
-* What is challenging about working in pairs on programming?

 ---